automatisch/automatisch/packages/docs/pages/apps/bigin-by-zoho-crm/triggers.md

 ---
 favicon: /favicons/bigin-by-zoho-crm.svg
 items:
+  - name: New calls
+    desc: Triggers when a new call is added.
   - name: New companies
     desc: Triggers when a new company is created.
   - name: New contacts